bmwcarit/joynr/wiki/java.md

     // once the task is finished, resolve the Promise providing
     // the returnValue, if any (see following line). deferred.resolve(returnValue);

+    // For methods which are modelled with error enumerations, the Promise can be rejected with such
+    // an error enumeration.
+It is then wrapped in an ApplicationException which serves as container
+    // for the actual error enumeration.
+    deferred.reject(<ErrorEnum>.<VALUE>);

+    // If no errors are modelled, the Deferred can be rejected with a ProviderRuntimeException deferred.reject(new ProviderRuntimeException(<errorMessage>));
     ...
     // from current thread
     return new Promise<Deferred<<ReturnType>>>(deferred);